 How to Illustrate the Proportions of the Body

 - There are many techniques used to draw the proportions of the human body.
-Some of the best methods are blocking in and simplifying the body into familiar shapes such as blocks, spheres, and cones.
+Some of the best methods block in and simplify the body into familiar shapes such as blocks, spheres, and cones.
 Here is how to get started with these two techniques.

-- Here you only need to make around six to twelve different lines on the paper to illustrate the shape of the body.
-The results might not be appealing, but it can be viewed as “the sketch before the sketch.”
+- You only need to make around six to twelve different lines on the paper to illustrate the body’s shape.
+The results might not be appealing, but they can be viewed as “the sketch before the sketch.”

 - This is a critical method because you don’t need to worry about any details.
-The idea is getting the main body in perfect shape.
+The idea is to get the main body in perfect shape.
 It can also be done as a thumbnail proportion to avoid the use of many papers while drawing.

 - You can try drawing about three or four blocked in thumbnails proportions before feeling confident with your drawing.